Constitution & By-Laws

 past the deadline for payment.

 2.)
-Suspension may occur by order of the judicial Tribunal as a consequence of conviction in a disciplinary hearing.
+Suspension may occur by order of Judicial Tribunal in accordance with these By-Laws.

 1.)
 Resignation may occur voluntarily, and without reason or prejudice, by tendering official notice to any member of the Board of Directors.